ClojureBridge/organizing/How-to-Organize-a-Railsbridge-Workshop-in-SF.md

 If the host company is not paying for it, ask for a quote to submit to Austin for approval.

-## Make after-party reservations
+### <a name="afterparty"/>Make after-party reservations
-Provided you’ve found a sponsor whose donation has left a little extra after catering, it’s always great to thank volunteers for their time and help with a free drink after the event.
+It’s always great to thank volunteers for their time and help with a free drink after the event.
 This also gives the workshop goers a chance to socialize more and really build some networking connections that will help support them if they decide they now have the bug and want to actually delve into this awesome world of Ruby programming!

 Find someplace close.
-The closer the after-party is to the workshop site, the more likely it is that people won’t get lost or distracted between leaving the workshop and arriving at the party.
+The closer the after-party is to the workshop site, the more likely it is that people won’t get lost or distracted between the working and the party.
 You need a place that has enough unoccupied space for the whole group to gather and mingle.
 A deserted bar is ideal, a casual restaurant is also good.
 Most workshops end at 4:30 or so on Saturdays, which tends to be a slow time for bars and restaurants, but it pays to check.

 Make arrangements with the host location ahead of time.
 If you can tell a place that you’re estimating X many people will be coming and that you for sure will buy Y many drinks (one for each of your volunteers), that’s often enough to encourage them to go out of their way to support what you’re doing.
 Some places will offer specials (free drinks, extra food) to entice large groups but even those that don’t should be informed before a horde of people descend on them.